BMark1213/The-Anachronism-Campaign/Main Story Points/The Anachronism/Zatana Wynlana/The Rift Walkers Gem.md

 ---

 There was man who was able to travel between time and space in the blink of an eye by creating rifts with the [[Adecite Shard]].
-There was a time in the [[Sorcerers War]] in which the man ([[Evedarin]]) was corned and has no other choice but to create a rift in time and space and throw the gem stone into it. that is how it ended up at Zatana's House
+There was a time in the [[Sorcerers War]] in which the man ([[NPCs/Side Story NPCs/The Original Timeline 13879/Evedarin]]) was corned and has no other choice but to create a rift in time and space and throw the gem stone into it. that is how it ended up at Zatana's House